magsoft2/Perfon.Net/README.md

     PerfMonitor.Start(GlobalConfiguration.Configuration, 2000, 0, true);
 ```

+### TestServer
-### TestServer - example of using Perfon.WebApi.
+Example of using Perfon.WebApi.
 One could run and monitor with Perfon using JMeterTests stress tests.

 ---

 ### TODO:
+* Demo site
-Perfon.WebMVC - a wrapper for painless use Perfon with Asp.Net MVC projects.
+* Perfon.WebMVC - a wrapper for painless use Perfon with Asp.Net MVC projects.
-TestServer.MVC
+* TestServer.MVC
-Improve dashboard
+* Improve dashboard
+* Add more perf counters